md-zaman/kubernetes/notes-av.md

 6. K8s can put a faulty pod/application in a different node.

 7. **Kubernetes' Auto Scaling :** Kubernetes has something called `replication controller` or `replica set` (Replication controler is the old name).
-So, you can go to the ```deployment.yaml``` file and say increase the load from 1 to 10 because load has increased.
-It also supports HPA (Horizontal Pod Scaler) using which you can directly say that whenever there is an increase in load, increase the number of containers.
+So, you can go to the `deployment.yaml` file and say increase the load from 1 to 10 because load has increased.
+It also supports HPA (Horizontal Pod Auto-scaler) using which you can directly say that whenever there is an increase in load, increase the number of containers.
 Whenever my container is reaching the load of 80% increase a pod.

-8. **Auto Healing :** k8s controls and fixes the damage.
+8. **Auto Healing :** Kubernetes controls and fixes the damage.
 Mostly controls.
 Suppose a container is going down.
-Even before a container goes down, k8s starts a new container.
+Even before a container goes down, kubernetes starts a new container.
 Whenever API server receives a signal that a container is going down immediately it will rollout a new container/pod.

-9. **Enterprise nature:** Custom resourses- advanced load balancing.
+9. **Enterprise Nature:** `Custom resourses`- advanced load balancing.
 K8s advancing every day by CNCF.

 # Day 2: Kubernetes Architecture

 10. On a high level k8s is divided in two parts- Control plane and the data plane.

-Under ```Control plane``` we have:
+Under `Control plane` we have:
 - API Server,
 - Controller Manager,
 - ETCD,
 - Scheduler and
 - Cloud Controller Manager

-Under ```Data Plane``` we have:
+Under `Data Plane` we have:
 - Kubelet,
 - Kube Proxy and
 - Container Runtime.